ionic-team/ionic-docs/docs/native-community.md

 [Apache Cordova](https://cordova.apache.org/) is an open source native runtime that allows developers to build native mobile apps with HTML, CSS, and JavaScript.
 Similar to [Capacitor](https://capacitorjs.com/), Ionic’s own native runtime, Cordova allows developers to access native device features, such as camera, keyboard, and geolocation, using a system of plugins.
 A plugin is a small amount of add-on code that provides JavaScript interface to native components.
 They allow your app to use native device capabilities beyond what is available to pure web apps.

-For developers using Ionic with Cordova, our team has developed a collection of TypeScript wrappers for open source Cordova plugins that make it easy to add native functionality to any Ionic app.
-See [Ionic Native](https://github.com/ionic-team/ionic-native).
+For developers using Ionic with Cordova, a collection of TypeScript wrappers for open source Cordova plugins have been developed to make it easy to add native functionality to any Ionic app.
+See [Awesome Cordova Plugins](https://github.com/danielsogl/awesome-cordova-plugins).

 These plugins are submitted and maintained by the Ionic community.
 While community members are generally quick to find and fix issues, certain plugins may not function properly.

-For professional developers and teams that require dedicated native plugin support & SLAs, ongoing maintenance, and security patches, please explore our [premium options](https://ionicframework.com/native), including plugin support and pre-built solutions for common native use cases.

 <intro-end />